1961 Major League Baseball expansion

 The 1961 Major League Baseball expansion resulted in the formation of two new Major League Baseball (MLB) franchises in the American League (AL).
-A new club was started in Washington, D.C. and took the existing name of the Senators, as the previous team of the same name moved to Minnesota for the start of the 1961 season and became the Twins.
+A new club was started in Washington, D.C., and took the existing name of the Senators, as the previous team of the same name moved to Minneapolis–Saint Paul for the start of the 1961 season and became the Minnesota Twins.
 The second new franchise was granted to an ownership group led by Gene Autry for a team in Los Angeles who named themselves the Angels.
 The two new teams each paid a fee of $2.1 million and became the 17th and 18th franchises in MLB.

 The expansion was part of an initiative in response to the perceived threat of a proposed third major league, the Continental League.
 In 1962, the National League (NL) also added two new teams, the Houston Colt .45s (later renamed the Astros) and the New York Mets.

 Background

 For a 50-year period from 1903 to 1952, MLB's 16-team structure remained intact.
-No franchises were relocated during this period, although five markets—Boston, Chicago, New York City, Philadelphia, and St. Louis—had two or more teams.
+No franchises were relocated during this period, although five markets, Boston, Chicago, New York City, Philadelphia, and St. Louis, had two or more teams.
 According to authors Andy McCue and Eric Thompson, "By 1953, ...
 Population had moved from the northeast quadrant to the vibrant cities of the West and South.
 The less financially successful clubs in two-team cities were finding it increasingly difficult to compete."

-The situation changed as the Boston Braves moved to Milwaukee in 1953, the St. Louis Browns relocated to Baltimore one year later, and the Philadelphia Athletics went to Kansas City in 1955.
-Then, before the 1958 season, the two New York City teams in the NL moved to the West Coast—the Dodgers to Los Angeles, and the Giants to San Francisco.
+The situation changed as the Boston Braves moved to Milwaukee in 1953, the St. Louis Browns relocated to Baltimore a year later, and the Philadelphia Athletics moved to Kansas City in 1955.
+Then, before the 1958 season, the two New York City teams in the NL moved to the West Coast with the Dodgers moving to Los Angeles and the Giants moving to San Francisco.
 New York City sought a replacement NL franchise, and by December 1958 MLB had created an Expansion Committee.
 Despite the formation of the group, MLB displayed little intention of adding a New York team.

 The relocation of the Dodgers and Giants led to a proposal for a third major league: the Continental League, which would have started by 1961 with franchises in markets MLB had previously ignored.
-In addition, MLB was facing pressure from the U.S. Congress, which indicated that efforts to prevent future expansion would arouse interest in weakening the sport's exemption from antitrust laws.
+In addition, MLB faced pressure from the U.S. Congress, which indicated that efforts to prevent future expansion would potentially endanger the sport's exemption from antitrust laws.
 Congress voted on a bill aimed at repealing the exemption, but it failed to pass.
 However, MLB moved to expand after a rival league became a possibility.
 The potential threat posed by the Continental League ended in August 1960, when the NL proposed expanding to include four of the new organization's clubs.
 The AL then became interested in the idea of expansion.
 Expansion Committee chairman Del Webb initially backed the addition of a Houston-based franchise, but the NL spoiled the idea when it announced the addition of teams in that city and New York for 1962.